Temporally Causal Discovery Tests for Discrete Time Series and Neural Spike Trains: Acknowledgements

 The experimental spike data analyzed in this study were obtained in the Lab of Robert Desimone (NIMH, NIH, U.S.A.).
 The help of Stephen J.\ Gotts in the acquisition of these data is gratefully acknowledged.
+We are also grateful to the Associate Editor and the two anonymous reviewers for their useful comments and suggestions.